 Signs of Poor Indoor Air Quality After Water Damage

-• Visible mold growth on walls, ceilings, or floors
+• Visible mold development on walls, ceilings, or flooring

-If any of these signs are present, immediate action is necessary to prevent further deterioration and health risks.
+If any of these symptoms are apparent, quick action is needed to prevent further harm and health risks.

 Preventing IAQ Issues Related to Water Damage